BrcRs/truck-stack-item-optimization/Modelisation.md

 We will not solve the dual problem and will avoid having to generate feasibility cuts.
 However, without the dual problem we can't generate optimality cuts either...

 The $TI$ fixed, what are the constraints that tie the subproblems consisting in placing the stacks optimally in each truck?
 We can already notice that the objective function is entirely determined by $TI$, which means that the remaining subproblems are not optimization problems.
 The stacks are globally ordered.
-But it is not necessarily a problem.
-When solving the subproblems of each trucks, we can relabel each stack as to satisfy the global order.
+But it is not necessarily an issue.
+When solving the subproblems of each truck, we can relabel each stack as to satisfy the global order.

 We can probably make use of the fact that the objective function depends on so few variables.
 The thing is, the objective value will be the same wether the placement constraints are satisfied or not, as long as the items are placed in each truck... but not for the dual objective function...

 Other approach: we can use the dual of the linear relaxation of the problem.
 We will not solve the dual anyway, we will find an integer solution, so the optimality cuts we will be able to produce will be correct.

+However, when solving the master problem, we will likely find a fractional solution for $TI$.
+Will rounding allow for convergence?
+There is also the question of finding a feasible solution.
+Typically, if the $TI$ found is unfeasible for some trucks, then it means that some items could not have been put into a stack.

+We could soften the constraint stating that each item should be in a stack, but heavily penalize it in the objective function.
+Heavily means that a single missing item should cost more that what the worst solution to the original problem costs.
+I guess one of the worst solutions would be to use a single truck per item.
+We could easily compute the value of this 'solution', and use it as the cost per missing item.
+This way, there always is a feasible solution for each truck: leaving it empty of stacks.
+That being said, there are other constraints linked with $TI$ which might be violated.

 ```
 General approach: